 Religious retreats are a core component of Bishop Hoffman Catholic School.
-Every student is required to make a yearly retreat.
-If a student is absent or unable to make their class retreat, he/she is required to fulfill his/her retreat obligation through another option.
-This will be approved through the Director of Faith Formation and Discipleship.
+Every student is required to attend a yearly retreat.
 A student will be denied graduation if he/she has not made a retreat each year he/she has been enrolled at BHCS.